intel-lab-lkp/linux/Documentation/virt/kvm/locking.rst

   use the same memslots array.  kvm->slots_lock and kvm->slots_arch_lock are taken on the waiting side when modifying memslots, so MMU notifiers must not take either kvm->slots_lock or kvm->slots_arch_lock.

-cpus_read_lock() vs kvm_lock:

-- Taking cpus_read_lock() outside of kvm_lock is problematic, despite that being the official ordering, as it is quite easy to unknowingly trigger cpus_read_lock() while holding kvm_lock.
-Use caution when walking vm_list, e.g. avoid complex operations when possible.

 For SRCU: